 Grand Valley State Baseball Camps

-Cody Grice enters his fourth season as an assistant coach with the Grand Valley State baseball team in 2018.
+Cody Grice enters his first season as a full-time assistant coach/recruiting coordinator, but his fifth overall in the Laker baseball program.
 Grice, who is heavily involved in several off-season duties with the program, is responsible for coaching defense, bunting and base running.

 Grice, a former Laker, returns to GVSU after four-year career in the professional baseball minor leagues.
 Most recently, he enjoyed a 61-game stint with the Tampa Yankees in the Florida State League, which is at the A (Advanced) level.
 In his 188 at bats with the Yankees, Grice tallied 35 hits and 45 total bases.